 Azimuth is a general-purpose public-key infrastructure (PKI) on the Ethereum blockchain, used as a platform for Urbit identities that we call points.
 You need a point to use the Arvo network.

-The primary way to interact with Azimuth is through our Bridge application and the node libraries that it depends on, azimuth-js and keygen-js.
-Take a look at the source and play around or see Getting Started.
+The primary way to interact with Azimuth is through our Bridge application and the node libraries that it depends on, azimuth-js and urbit-key-generation.
+Take a look at the source and play around, or see Getting Started.

 Arvo vs. Azimuth

 Urbit is a project, not a single computer system.
-It has three components: Arvo, the operating system; Azimuth, the identity system; and Aegean, the pattern for creating software experiences for individual Urbit communities.
-Let's compare the first two.
+It has multiple components: Arvo, the operating system; and Azimuth, the identity system.
+Let's compare them.